 - The primary's web app stops running and attempts to restart the web app on the primary machine.
 In the rare case that this does not work, the data store fails over to the standby machine.

 - The primary machine is unavailable.
-This can happen if the computer crashes, is unplugged, or loses network connectivity.
+This can happen if the computer crashes, gets unplugged, loses network connectivity, or is deliberately taken off line.
 ArcGIS Data Store makes five attempts to connect to the primary machine.
-If a connection is not possible after five attempts, the data store fails over to the standby machine.
+If a connection is not possible after five attempts, the data store fails over to the standby.

 For highly available hosted scene layer caches, install ArcGIS Data Store on two or more machines and create a tile cache data store on each machine.
 Configure each tile cache data store with the GIS Server you will use as your portal's hosting server.
 When portal members publish hosted scene layers, ArcGIS Data Store ensures the caches are stored on at least two machines in the tile cache data store.